alandalusit101-boop/al-andalus-twilio/AL ANDALUS/README.md

 The `/src/sendOtp.js` file contains the sample code used for sending OTPs.

-This project is only intended to show Twilio the type of code we use for account verification and SMS/WhatsApp messages.
+This project is only intended to show Twilio the type of code we use for account verification and SMS messages.